UdayLab/PAMI/docs/manuals/utilityDatabase.md

 1. Items, total utility, and individual utilities of the items within a transaction have to be seperated by the symbol ':'

-An example of a utility transactional database is show below:
+## Give an example of a utility transactional database?

       Bread   Jam     Butter:4.5:1    2   1.5